lumifere/java-studies/README.md

-Studies in C
+#Studies in Java
-Repository created to store all the code created in C during Computation 1 course at UFRJ
+Repository created to store all the code created in Java during Computation 2 course at UFRJ